 Reykjavik is not a big city, but it also doesn’t feel small.
-It’s cozy, but big enough to accommodate a variety of tastes.
+It’s cozy but big enough to accommodate a variety of tastes.
 It’s a great place to relax for a few days before venturing out into the great big unknown of the Icelandic wilderness.
 When I was recently in Iceland, I spent two nights in Reykjavik, which seemed like the perfect amount of time to experience its pleasures.
-In the interest of helping other travellers that are curious about the Icelandic capital and what you can do there, I’ve shared a sample two day itinerary based off my own experiences.
+In the interest of helping other travellers that are curious about the Icelandic capital and what you can do there, I’ve shared a sample two-day itinerary based on my own experiences.
 Feel free to take or leave my suggestions, as Reykjavik is a comfortable place to follow your fancy and accommodates a wide variety of tastes.

 Day One – Icelandic Food and Culture

 Connect to Reykjavik

 If you’re coming from North America, odds are your flight will arrive at Keflavik International Airport in the morning.
 After collecting your luggage and picking up your rental car, you’ll drive along Highway 41 to Reykjavik, the capital.
 You may take a few hours to stop off at the Blue Lagoon for a refresher after the overnight flight.
 Depending on whether you head to the Blue Lagoon, you’ll arrive in Reykjavik in mid-morning or early afternoon.
 If you arrive mid-morning, park at your hotel and drop off your bags before setting out on foot to get your bearings in the city.